 - Educate your friends and family.
 Share this blog with your friends on social media because surprisingly few people know about the microfiber pollution problem.
 I only learned about it last year, although the outdoor and clothing industries had been discussing it for far longer.

 - Wash your clothing less often.
 The less you wash your synthetic clothing, the less microfibers that will end up in our oceans.
 Air your clothing outside in the sunshine to remove odors.
 Spot treat clothing that gets a bit dirty versus washing the whole garment.
 Wear an apron when you cook to protect your clothes from getting soiled.

 - Make existing clothes last.
 Since I am not buying any new clothing containing synthetic fibers and it is extremely challenging to find clothing with 100 percent natural fibers, it is critical that I make my existing clothes last.
-Check out my blog for 7 Ways to Make Your Clothes Last for my tips and tricks.

 - 15 Ways to Stop Microfiber Pollution Now

 - Listen to this podcast from How to Save the World on Fashion + Sustainability

 - Source: Maria, P., et al. (2014).
 Study Concerning the Pollution of the Marine Habitats with the Microplastic Fibres.
 Journal of Environmental Protection and Ecology, 15(3), 916-923)